Our service is just $49.99 per year.

 Yes, each device allows you to configure a contractor name with associated contact information.
 When this information is configured, the cellular alarm appends this contact information to the end of alarm notifications (input alarms, low battery, power loss, etc.)

 so you know who to call in an emergency.

 For example, an input alarm will be formatted as follows:

-No, it is simple to install and should take a matter of minutes.
-The box comes with the mounting straps to hang the unit on your sump pump’s discharge pipe.
-So, the only tool you will need is a phillips head screwdriver to remove the lid and install the 4 AAA batteries (not included in package).
+Your Cellular Alarm will be simple to install and should take a matter of minutes.
+The box comes with the mounting clamps to hang the unit on your sump pump’s discharge pipe.
+So, the only tool you will need is a phillips head screwdriver to tighten down the clamps.
+If wall mounting, we also include a template, drywall anchors and screws.

 Yes, you will be automatically billed annually on your activation date.
 See the subscription FAQ for more information on subscriptions.